jasonbarbee/ansible-cisco-inventory/README.md

 See the FAQ below on enabling Telnet Hack to PyNTC if this applies to you.

 Getting Started:
 1. Make sure our ansible.cfg is within ntc-ansible folder.
-It forces the library folder.
+It forces the library folder local for NTC-Ansible to load in the same folder.
+It's automatically loaded in this repo.
 2. Onboard devices with Ansible inventory file
 Example
 ```yaml